- Prompt engineering is transitioning is moving towards interface design — defining how humans control AI through text.

 O’Reilly’s Prompt Engineering for Reliable AI Outputs outlines five durable principles that mirror robust software design:

-- Determinism over style — phrasing should reduce variance, not charm the model.
+- Determinism — phrasing should reduce variance, not charm the model.

 - State awareness — carry forward relevant context only; reset often.